 Posters for the Forum for Innovations will be displayed close to the exhibition and thus will generate awareness.

-The Call for Papers for posters and lectures for the Forum for Innovations will open on 13 April 2021.
-The accepted posters will be announced here in July/August 2021.
+The Call for Papers for posters and lectures for the Forum for Innovations will open on 13 April 2021 and closes on 12 July 2021.
+The accepted posters will be announced here in August 2021.

 Scientific Poster Exposition by SEPAWA® e.V.